 Certain users may find content that moves is distracting, or even physically painful, making it difficult to concentrate on other parts of the page.
-Additionally, such content may prove difficult to read for people who have trouble keeping up with moving text.
+Also, such content may prove difficult to read for people who have trouble keeping up with moving text.

-Depending on the nature of the content, you can apply one or more of the following suggestions when creating web pages containing moving, flashing or blinking content:
+Depending on the nature of the content, you can apply one or more of the following suggestions when creating web pages containing moving, flashing, or blinking content:

-Since any content that does not meet this success criterion can interfere with a user’s ability to use the whole page, all content on the web page (whether it is used to meet other success criteria or not) must meet this success criterion.
+Because any content that does not meet this success criterion can interfere with a user’s ability to use the whole page, all content on the web page (whether it is used to meet other success criteria or not) must meet this success criterion.
 See Conformance Requirement 5: Non-Interference.

 In certain cases, flashing content can cause photosensitive seizures.
 This success criterion allows such users to access and experience all content without worrying about flashing content.

 The intent of this Success Criterion is to allow people who navigate sequentially through content more direct access to the primary content of the Web page.
 Web pages and applications often have content that appears on other pages or screens.
 Examples of repeated blocks of content include but are not limited to navigation links, header graphics, menus, and advertising frames.
-Small repeated sections such as individual words, phrases or single links are not considered blocks for the purposes of this provision.
+Small repeated sections such as individual words, phrases, or single links are not considered blocks for the purposes of this provision.

 Follow the guidelines under How to Meet Success Criteria 2.4.1.

 This success criterion helps everyone, regardless of any particular impairment, to quickly identify the content of a web page without reading the page in full.
-This is particularly useful where several web pages are opened in browser tabs, as the page title is shown in the tab and therefore can be located quickly.
+This is useful where several web pages are opened in browser tabs, as the page title is shown in the tab and therefore can be located quickly.

 You can also edit the page title when editing a page, which is accessible by Page Information - Properties.

 The intent of this Success Criterion is to ensure that when users navigate sequentially through content, they encounter information in an order that is consistent with the meaning of the content and can be operated from the keyboard.
-This reduces confusion by letting users form a consistent mental model of the content.
+This reduces confusion by letting users build a consistent mental model of the content.
 There may be different orders that reflect logical relationships in the content.
 For example, moving through components in an online form composed of multiple fields and/or steps reflects the logical relationships in the content.